-Some of the CGI — namely Cyborg’s crackly shell armor movements — are a little dodgy, but the character work and comic book fan only Easter Eggs more than balance it out.
+Some of the CGI — namely Cyborg’s crackly shell armor movements — are bad.
 There’s two post-credit scenes here.
 In a departure from Marvel, the more important of the two is the second one, which lays exciting groundwork for the inevitable sequel.

 I can’t truly rave about Justice League without including a very minor spoiler — Superman is back.
 How and why is best left to witness on screen, but most importantly this felt like Superman has finally joined the DCEU.

 It’s not just seeing Superman in full inspiring, Big Boy Scout mode (complete with smiles and jokes!), but in terms of how Superman is used.
 He’s actually Superman.
 He’s not tossed aside to give the others a chance to shine (looking at you cartoon series Justice League), but Snyder/Whedon smartly position him as the ultimate cheat code/ace in the hole.